i520e5/AcceleratedRendering-reFabricated/README.md

 AcceleratedRendering requires OpenGL 4.6 to work properly for the usage of persistently mapped buffers and compute shaders.
 Graphics cards like NVIDIA GT 400 Series and Intel HD Graphics 520/530 or newer will fit this requirement.
-This MOD has been tested on NVIDIA GTX 1660Ti Max-Q, NVIDIA GTX 3070Ti Laptop, NVIDIA GTX 4090 Laptop, RX 580, RX 5600XT.
+This MOD has been tested on NVIDIA GTX 1660Ti Max-Q, NVIDIA RTX 3070Ti Laptop, NVIDIA RTX 4090 Laptop, RX 580, RX 5600XT.
 Mobile devices are **not currently supported**.

 ## 🛠️Configuration